A Theory of Atomic Beamforming: Introduction

 State-of-the-art RARE designs are predominantly based on the assumption that atomic vapor cells exhibit an isotropic response to incident RF fields~\cite{RydNP_Jing2020, Rydberg_Gong2025, liu_continuous-frequency_2022, Multiband_Cui2025, Dynamic_Zhu2025, RydMIMO_Sha2025, IsoRyd_Jia}.
 This assumption, which is justified when the vapor cell is sufficiently short, allows the RARE to be modeled as a point receiver, thereby simplifying the input-output signal model that underpins detection and signal processing.
 Specifically, a signal model for LO-dressed RAREs was initially established by authors of~\cite{RydNP_Jing2020} via solving the Lindblad master equation in the steady state.
 Subsequent studies have extended this simplified model to accommodate systems involving off-resonant optical and RF fields~\cite{RydChen_Gong2025, Rydberg_Gong2025, liu_continuous-frequency_2022}, as well as to enable multi-band signal reception~\cite{Multiband_Cui2025}.
 Further advancements have generalized the steady model~\cite{RydNP_Jing2020} to account for dynamic signals through Laplace transform analysis of quantum state evolution~\cite{Dynamic_Zhu2025}.
 As a result of the isotropic approximation, these models often treat RAREs analogously to isotropic antennas.
 However, in practical scenarios, the atomic quantum states within the vapor cell typically exhibit spatial variation, especially in LO-dressed RAREs.
 This spatial inhomogeneity can significantly influence both the response pattern and the antenna gain of the RARE.
 Therefore, characterization of these spatial effects is essential for a complete understanding of RARE operation so as to fully realize their potential.
 However, such in-depth spatial analyses remain missing in the existing literature.
-To fill in this gap, we theoretically analyze the effects of spatially varying quantum states of Rydberg atoms inside the vapor cell.
-Our study leads to the discovery of a previously unexplored capability of RARE, termed \emph{single-antenna atomic beamforming}, where a directional (receive) beam is generated using a sufficiently long vapor cell with only a single pair of laser beams, a single PD, and a single LO.
-The main contributions are summarized below.
+To fill this gap, we theoretically analyze the effects of spatially varying quantum states of Rydberg atoms inside the vapor cell. {Our study leads to the discovery of atomic beamforming: a directional (receive) beam can be generated by a long atomic vapor cell with only a single pair of laser beams, a single PD, and a single LO.} The main contributions are summarized below.